 Founded in 1983, we grew from one locomotive into a leading transportation services company.
-Today, we own and operate a diverse and unmatched network of short line railroads, terminals, ports, and mechanical shops.
+Today, we own and operate a diverse and unmatched network of short line railroads, terminals, ports, and repair terminals.

 Because of our depth and breadth of integrated services, our customers enjoy:

 - All modes of transportation

 - Transport of any material, commodity, or product

 Our Foundation Principles

 Our culture reflects the importance we place on customers, team members, and safety.
 It’s our belief that taking care of these three areas is the right way to take care of business.

 Our company has heart and passion for serving customers and for solving any supply chain challenge.

 Watco cares deeply about our people.
 We focus on bringing out the best in people, supporting their goals and offering opportunities for team members to develop their skills and broaden their experiences.